Hopf-Galois module structure of quartic Galois extensions of $\mathbb{Q}$: -locally free extensions that are not -free

 It is remarkable that, for the intended classes of extensions in this paper, our techniques allow to completely determine the freeness of the ring of integers in the different Hopf-Galois structures in the global context, i.e. for extensions of number fields.
-Normally, this is a tough problem which is studied through the local freeness .
+Normally, this is a tough problem which is studied through the local freeness.
 Namely, if $L/K$ is an $H$-Galois extension of number fields, we say that $\mathcal{O}_L$ is $\mathfrak{A}_H$-locally free if $\mathcal{O}_{L,P}$ is $\mathfrak{A}_{H,P}$-locally free for every prime ideal $P$ of $\mathcal{O}_K$, where and $\mathcal{O}_{K,P}$ is the $P$-adic completion of $\mathcal{O}_K$.

 In this section, we give account of the local context in the problem we have studied in order to illustrate that local freeness does not imply global freeness.
-Namely, we will give examples of cyclic and biquadratic extensions $L/\mathbb{Q}$ such that for a non-classical Hopf-Galois structure $H$ of $L/\mathbb{Q}$, $\mathcal{O}_L$ is $\mathfrak{A}_H$-locally free but $\mathcal{O}_L$ is not $\mathfrak{A}_H$-free.
-For the former of these, we will just use the results obtained in Sections \ref{sectcyclicquarticQ} and \ref{sectbiquadQ}, which provide complete information on the global freeness.
-As for local freeness, we should study the completions $L_p/\mathbb{Q}_p$ at each rational prime $p$.
-However, a significant reduction can be done: if $p$ is an odd prime, then the completion is a tamely ramified extension of $p$-adic fields (as the degree of the extension is a power of $2$), and then we can apply the following result due to Truman (see \cite[Theorem 4.6]{truman3}):
+Namely, we will give an example of quartic extension $L/\mathbb{Q}$ such that for a non-classical Hopf-Galois structure $H$ of $L/\mathbb{Q}$, $\mathcal{O}_L$ is $\mathfrak{A}_H$-locally free but $\mathcal{O}_L$ is not $\mathfrak{A}_H$-free.
+It will be easier (and possible) to restrict ourselves to the tame case.
+Indeed, among the quartic extensions of $\mathbb{Q}$, the tamely ramified ones are those for which all ramified rational primes are odd.
+Now, we have the following result due to Truman (see \cite[Theorem 6.2]{truman3}):